 The Jackson County Jail shall retain ALL investigative files; for at minimum the continued term of the perpetrator’s incarceration or employment plus five years.

+Annual review of implementation

+Video monitoring equipment shall be reviewed annually, at the yearend meeting.
+To ascertain any potential adjustments to either cameras or DVR system to ensure the safety of all individuals incarcerated in the facility.

-, at the yearend meeting.
-To ascertainThe annual review must be including but not be limited to the Sheriff, PREA coordinator and any other pertinent staff.
+The annual review must be including but not be limited to the Sheriff, PREA coordinator and any other pertinent staff.

 The annual Staffing and video review form shall be filled out during this meeting, signed and placed in the PREA file for retention.